 Sift in the flour and baking powder then fold in the brown sugar.

 Rest the dough for 30 minutes in the fridge as it’s easier to form into balls when cold.
-Roll balls around the size of a golf ball, press one edge in chopped peanuts and place nut side up on a lined baking sheet.
+Roll balls around the size of a golf ball, toss in chopped peanuts to coat and place on a lined baking sheet.

-Bake at 180 degrees Celsius for 10-12 minutes.
-They’ll gather a little colour on the edge but you don’t want them to go overly dark.
+Bake in a 180 degrees Celsius for 10-12 minutes.
 They’ll still be slightly soft when taken out of the oven so let them cool on the tray.